Articles of Incorporation Translation

 Often translations of Articles of Association and Incorporation are required to be submitted to relevant authorities as part of an application for the establishment of the branch, place of business overseas and as such need to be notarised.
 We will follow our client’s request as to whether translations need to be notarised by a notary public, a consulate, a notary public from the Legal Affairs Bureau or an official seal from the Ministry of Foreign Affairs or an Apostillle, etc.

 We often receive requests for the translation of the Articles of Association or Incorporation together with the commercial registry or company register and we can notarise both at the same time.
 Please state your needs clearly when you place your order.
-It is possible for us to send a Power of Attorney or other necessary documents for those companies who prefer to appear at the notary in person as the proxy of the translator.

 For more on notarization, visit our “Notarization Page“.